Flavor Seesaw Mechanism: The Flavor Seesaw Mechanism

 By eliminating $x_{n+1}$, we obtain

 where we consider the combination $\delta M+a_{0}|\alpha\rangle\langle\alpha|$ as $M .$ If $M$ has rank $r$, then $M_{T} M_{T}^{\dagger}$ possesses $r+1$ nonzero eigenvalues and $r$ generations become massive.
 To investigate the mass hierarchy, we use the approach of calculating $M_T$ loop by loop and determining the number of massive generations based on the rank of the mass-matrix for the light quarks and leptons, $M$.
+We discuss systematically scenarios with different numbers of vector-like fermion generations.

 The above features are the basic mechanism which will be realized and phenomenologically analyzed in a specific model in the subsequent sections.